CQCL/hugr/specification/hugr.md

 ### Extension Implementation

-To strike a balance then, every extension provides YAML that declares its opaque types and a number of named **OpDef**s (operation-definitions), which may be polymorphic in type.
-Each OpDef *either*:
+To strike a balance then, every extension provides YAML (or equivalent Rust structs) that declares named opaque **TypeDef**s and **OpDef**s.
+These are (potentially-polymorphic) definitions of types and operations, respectively---polymorphism arises because both may declare any number TypeParams (as per [Type System](#type-system)).
+To use a TypeDef as a type, it must be instantiated with TypeArgs appropriate for its TypeParams, and similarly to use an OpDef as a node operation: each node stores a static-constant list of TypeArgs.

+For TypeDef's, any set of TypeArgs conforming to its TypeParams, produces a valid type.
+However, for OpDef's, greater flexibility is allowed: each OpDef *either*

 1. Provides a `Function` type, as per [Type System](#type-system), which may declare TypeParams; *or*
 2. The extension may self-register binary code (e.g. a Rust trait) providing a function